History of science and technology in Korea: Goryeo

-Joseon Dynasty
+Joseon

 15th century

 The Joseon Dynasty under the reign of Sejong the Great was Korea's greatest period of scientific advancement.
 In the first half of the 15th century, around 62 major accomplishments were made in various scientific fields.
 Of these, 29 came from Korea alone compared to 5 from China and 28 from the rest of the world.

-Under Sejong's new policy Cheonmin (low-status) people such as Jang Yeong-sil were allowed to work for the government.
-At a young age, Jang displayed talent as an inventor and engineer, creating machines to facilitate agricultural work.
+Under Sejong's new policy Cheonmin (low-status) people such as Chang Yŏngsil were allowed to work for the government.
+At a young age, Chang displayed talent as an inventor and engineer, creating machines to facilitate agricultural work.
 These included supervising the building of aqueducts and canals.
-Jang eventually was allowed to live at the royal palace, where he led a group of scientists to work on advancing Korea's science.
+Chang eventually was allowed to live at the royal palace, where he led a group of scientists to work on advancing Korea's science.

-Some of his inventions were an automated (self-striking) water clock (the Jagyeokru) which worked by activating motions of wooden figures to indicate time visually (invented in 1434 by Jang), a subsequent more complicated water-clock with additional astronomical devices, and an improved model of the previous metal movable printing type created in the Goryeo Dynasty.
+Some of his inventions were an automated (self-striking) water clock (the Jagyeokru) which worked by activating motions of wooden figures to indicate time visually (invented in 1434 by Chang), a subsequent more complicated water-clock with additional astronomical devices, and an improved model of the previous metal movable printing type created in the Goryeo period.
 The new model was of even higher quality and was twice as fast.
 Other inventions were the sight glass, and the udometer.

-The highpoint of Korean astronomy was during the Joseon period, where men such as Jang created devices such as celestial globes which indicated the positions of the sun, moon, and the stars.
-Later celestial globes (Gyupyo, 규표) were attuned to the seasonal variations.
+The highpoint of Korean astronomy was during the Joseon period, where men such as Chang created devices such as celestial globes which indicated the positions of the sun, moon, and the stars.
+Later celestial globes (Kyup'yo, 규표) were attuned to the seasonal variations.